vayun-mathur/Alternative-Location-Services/README.md

 # Alternative Location Services

+I am no longer working on this app, as I no longer use it myself.
+However, I will still accept pull requests.

+## Intro

 This app connects to the [BeaconDB](https://beacondb.net/) public domain wireless geolocation database to provide network based location services.
 Unlike standard GPS, this works underground and inside buildings.
 Unlike Google's location services, neither this app nor BeaconDB will sell